NethermindEth/warp/contributing.md

 #### Semantic Tests

-Semantic tests involve transpiling each of Solidity's behavior tests and deploying them.
+Semantic tests involve transpiling each of Solidity's behaviour tests and deploying them.
 Each test is executed, and its result is compared to the output of its Solidity counterpart.

 Execute instructions _1_ and _2_ from [Behaviour Tests](#behaviour-tests) if you haven't already.
 Then: